When teachers stop learning, so do students.

 As an evolving educator, I look for ways to add to my learning and leadership.
 In the past school year, I exemplified my abilities to coach and lead in various ways including:

-- built effective discipline practices, ensuring solid relationships with students and parents
+- built effective discipline practices, ensuring solid relationships with administrators, teachers, students, and parents

-- worked with developing teachers, such as training first-year science teachers and mentoring a student teacher
+- worked with developing teachers, such as training first-year science teachers and mentoring a student teacher, to build strong classroom management practices and intentional lesson cycles to enhance student learning and experiences

 - coordinated 300+ volunteers for Back to School Fair for LISD